 - Prepare the Turkey and Cheese Mixture: Chop your leftover turkey into small pieces and combine with the shredded cheese.
 Use whatever cheese you like best.
 We love sharp cheddar for this recipe, but mozzarella or a blend work great too!

-- Bread the Potato Turkey Balls: Place a whisked egg in one bowl and breadcrumbs in a separate bowl.
-Roll each potato ball gently into the egg and then into the breadcrumbs covering the balls completely.
+- Add the Breading: Place a whisked egg in one bowl and breadcrumbs in a separate bowl.
+Roll each croquette gently into the egg and then into the breadcrumbs covering them completely.

-- Fry the Potato Turkey Balls: Add oil to cover the bottom of a stock pot.
-Heat the oil until it reaches about 360 degrees F. If you don’t have a thermometer, you can test the oil by throwing a few breadcrumbs in.
+- Fry: Add oil to cover the bottom of a stock pot.
+Heat the oil until it reaches about 360° F. If you don’t have a thermometer, you can test the oil by throwing a few breadcrumbs in.
 If they sizzle immediately, most likely, your oil is hot enough.
-Carefully place the Potato Turkey Balls in the oil and fry for 60 seconds, turning occasionally, until the outside of the ball is brown and crispy.
+Carefully place the croquettes in the oil and fry for 60 seconds, turning occasionally, until the outside is brown and crispy.

-- Serve: Using a slotted spoon, transfer the balls to a paper towel lined plate and salt immediately.
+- Serve: Using a slotted spoon, transfer the croquettes to a paper towel lined plate and salt immediately.
 Serve with leftover gravy or cranberry sauce.

 More Recipes Using Leftovers